Gray shell vs vanilla shell commercial space comparison — Emerald Inc., Arizona

 Which is cheaper: gray shell or vanilla shell?

-A vanilla shell is usually cheaper to build out than a gray shell because much of the basic infrastructure is already in place.
-In 2025, vanilla shell build-outs often range from $25–$70+ per square foot, while gray shell build-outs typically range from $60–$120+ per square foot, depending on complexity and location.
+A vanilla shell is usually cheaper to build out because much of the basic infrastructure is already in place.
+In 2026, vanilla shell build-outs in the Phoenix metro typically range from $e5–$90+ per square foot, while gray shell build-outs run from $75–$150+ per square foot, depending on complexity.

 Does a vanilla shell include HVAC?

 Yes, a vanilla shell typically includes a fully operational HVAC system with ductwork.
-However, the size, layout, and capacity of the system should always be verified, as modifications may still be required for certain uses.
+However, the size, layout, and capacity of the system should always be verified — modifications are often required for restaurants, medical offices, or tenants with higher-than-average ventilation needs.

 How long does a commercial build-out take?

-Timelines vary by scope and shell type.
-Vanilla shell build-outs may take as little as 6–10 weeks for light office or retail finishes, while gray shell build-outs often take 3–6 months or longer due to the need for full mechanical, electrical, and plumbing installation.
+Timelines vary by scope and shell condition.
+Vanilla shell build-outs may take as little as 6–14 weeks for light office or retail finishes.
+Gray shell build-outs often take 3–6 months or longer due to the need for full mechanical, electrical, and plumbing installation.
+Dark shell or highly specialized spaces can take 4-8 months or longer.
+Maricopa County and city permit timelines add to these estimates and vary by jurisdiction.

 What industries benefit most from a gray shell?